scphall/thesis/README.md

 ======
 Backup of the ol' thesis.

-Thu 19 Mar | Total
+Fri 20 Mar | Total
 ---|---
-Words in text| 15441
+Words in text| 15655
-Words in headers| 135
+Words in headers| 139
-Words outside text (captions, etc.)| 1275
+Words outside text (captions, etc.)| 1350
-Number of headers| 49
+Number of headers| 51
-Number of floats/tables/figures| 39
+Number of floats/tables/figures| 44
-Number of math inlines| 594
+Number of math inlines| 597
-Number of math displayed| 89
+Number of math displayed| 91
-Files| 39
+Files| 41